Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/api/FIXED_RATIO_TRADING_API.md

 **Best Practice:**
 Always use the contract's calculation logic to determine the exact output amount before submitting a swap.
 Consider token decimal differences and ensure your input amount will result in a meaningful output after rounding.

+**📚 Calculation Guide:**
+For detailed examples and step-by-step instructions on calculating exact swap amounts for any pool configuration, see [SWAP_CALCULATION_GUIDE.md](SWAP_CALCULATION_GUIDE.md).
+This guide includes:
+- Complete calculation formulas for all pool types
+- JavaScript implementation examples
+- Handling different token decimal combinations
+- Common pitfalls and edge cases
+- Testing strategies for your calculations

 **Trading Flow:**
 1. User specifies input token and amount
 2. Contract calculates exact output using fixed ratio